Koreans celebrate their language but fear foreign encroachment | DW | 08.10.2021

 Pinkston echoed those comments.
 He pointed out that the language transfer goes both ways, as a record 26 Korean words have been added to the latest edition of the Oxford English Dictionary.
 This, he said, reflects the growing influence of Korean youth culture, such as the music of pop superstars Bangtan Boys, Girls Generation or Blackpink, as well as the growth of Korean films, television series and sporting stars beyond the borders of Korea.

-"Here, young people are adopting foreign words and using them in conversation because they are 'hip' or sophisticated," said Pinkston.
-"But it was the same with young people a generation ago and the generation before that – and not just in Korea.
+"Here, young people are adopting foreign words and using them in conversation because they are 'hip' or sophisticated," Pinkston said.
+"But it was the same with young people a generation ago and the generation before that — and not just in Korea.
 It's how language evolves."